 Lightner Museum

-The lush garden setting creates an intimate atmosphere for 15-40 guests.
-The historic home provides beautiful backdrops and indoor backup space.
+The lush courtyard garden creates an intimate atmosphere, typically starting around 30 guests.
+The historic 1750 coquina home provides beautiful backdrops and indoor space.

 Garden ceremony • Historic home